kuujo/vertigo/README.md

 If the Vert.x instance is not clustered then Vertigo lists will be backed by a custom list implementation on top of the Vert.x `ConcurrentSharedMap`.
-If the Vert.x instance is clustered then lists will be backed by Hazelcast lists that are accessed over the event bus in a Xync worker verticle to prevent blocking the event loop.
+If the Vert.x instance is clustered then lists will be backed by Hazelcast lists that are accessed over the event bus through the Vertigo cluster.

 ### AsyncQueue
 The `AsyncQueue` interface closely mimics the interface of the Java `Queue` interface,